-Sarah has served in a variety of roles over the past 11 years with the Stryker Institute, from being a Stryker scholarship recipient to facilitating as a Stryker graduate assistant.
-She also led as the Interim Assistant Director of the Stryker Institute and the Women’s Resource center before taking her role now as the Leadership Coordinator.
+Sarah has served in a variety of roles over the past 12 years with the Stryker Institute, from being a Stryker scholarship recipient herself (2003-2007), to facilitating as a Stryker graduate assistant (2007-2009) and now serving as the Leadership Coordinator (2013-present).
 Sarah is very excited to get to utilize her passion and experience in this transformative journey.

 Graduate Assistant, Stryker Institute for Leadership Development